Hyperbook Documentation

 Loading from External Files

-You can load Typst source files and binary files (like images) from external sources using special directives.
+You can load Typst source files from external sources using special directives.
+Assets like images are automatically fetched from the server or from remote addresses.

 Loading Source Files